PEZ candles, PEZ flames

 my DIY PVC menorah, so far

 For the synagogue’s Chanukah Carnival this year, I want to add a Build a Menorah station for kids.
-The goal: to assemble a menorah from bits of PVC pipe.
+The goal: to assemble a menorah from bits of PVC pipe, and then to “light” it with hardware or pipe caps.
 They don’t get to keep the menorah and it won’t actually work (as in, it isn’t wired and it isn’t fire-safe for candles).
 No, the real goal is the process: for kids to figure out how all the pieces can fit together properly, and then to take them apart for the next person to try.
 They can choose to make a 7-branch Temple Menorah or a 9-branch Hanukkah Menorah (Hanukkiyah).
+Continue reading

 In the Dreidel Cookies post, I mentioned a little card attached to the cookies dressed for a bake sale.
 I couldn’t bear the thought that the cookies, created with such intent, might get scarfed down without the scarfer understanding what they were scarfing.
 The card explained the name and meaning of each letter.